FOXO Proteins in Joint Health and Osteoarthritis

 The word "Fox" in reference to proteins stands for Forkhead box.
 The first gene for a Fox protein was discovered in the fruit fly named Drosophila.
 A mutation in the gene caused the appearance of a structure resembling a fork on the fly's head, giving the gene and its protein their name.

 The Fox class of proteins is very large.
-At first the names of the proteins in the class followed no rules and were confusing.
+At first, the names of the proteins in the class followed no rules and were confusing.
 In 2000, a logical system for naming the proteins was established and accepted by scientists.

 Each individual protein is now identified by the word Fox followed by a letter and a number.
 Fox is the class, the letter represents the subclass, and the number represents the member.
 The FOXO class in humans includes four proteins: FOXO1, FOXO3, FOXO4, and FOXO6.
 The second member of the subclass was found to be the same as the third one and was dropped.
 The fifth member is found in fish and isn't used in humans.

 The various FOX proteins are produced in many places in the human body and are involved in a wide variety of functions, including metabolism.
 Problems with the proteins are linked to some diseases.
 One of these diseases is osteoarthritis.
 The effort to understand the activity of the proteins could be very worthwhile.

 Forkhead box proteins are sometimes referred to as winged helix proteins because part of their structure resembles the appearance of butterfly wings, as in the image above.
 At least to my eyes, the structure above looks like a butterfly heading towards the upper righthand corner of the image.

 In 2014, a group of researchers from multiple institutions made some interesting discoveries related to osteoarthritis.
 They examined normal and aging joints as well as joints with osteoarthritis and found similar results in both mice and humans.